 Laptop Audio Test

 Developed within the Laptop labs, this test uses a decibel meter to measure the maximum loudness of notebook speakers.
 Using a steady tone file that plays on loop into the decibel meter from 23 inches away (our determined general distance from a laptop screen when in use), we record the loudness in decibels.
 We conduct this test within a studio surrounded in foam paneling to minimize the effect of bouncing sound waves on the decibel reading.

 Generally speaking, decibel outputs above 80 dB are considered satisfactory.
 Differences in as little as 3 dB equate to the doubling or halfing of perceived loudness.
 (E.g. 83 dB is commonly perceived to be twice as loud as 80 dB by the human ear.)

-After LAPTOP completes its lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software, or service.
-The writer and LAPTOP’s editors determine a rating based on design, ease of use, features, performance, and overall value.
+After we complete our lab testing, a product is turned over to a writer who spends a significant amount of time using the device, software, or service.
+The writer and Laptop’s editors determine a rating based on design, ease of use, features, performance, and overall value.
 We also take into consideration the target audience of a product and what it is trying to accomplish, and how it stacks up compared to the competition.
 Each product is rated on a scale of 1 to 5 stars, with half-star ratings possible.

 The ratings should be interpreted as follows:

 This Editor’s Choice award recognizes products that are the very best in their categories at the time they are reviewed, and only those products that have received a rating of 4 stars and above are eligible.
 Laptop’s editors carefully consider each product’s individual merits and its value relative to the competitive landscape before deciding whether to bestow this award.